Common algorithms

 Search Algorithms

-Linear search algorithm iterates over all elements in the list and checks if the element is equal to the target value.
+The linear search algorithm iterates over all elements in the list and checks whether each element equals the target value.
+The list does not need to be sorted.
+This is an inefficient algorithm.

 # O(n) linear time complexity